History of Local NAACP

 1992-1996 President Tony Alexander provided leadership to the NAACP Youth Council members facing discrimination at local Denny’s Restaurant.
 Resolution of this case brought national changes to Denny’s customer relations.

 2000-2007 President Rick Callender created the Youth Leadership Forum to provide leadership training for underserved youth, which became a model program.
 Addressed ‘Driving While Black’ issues on both the local and national level.

-2008 to present President Rev. Jethroe Moore II is the co-founder of the Black Kitchen Leadership Cabinet, co-founder of the Beloved Community, sustained the Youth Leadership Forum program and appointed by Gov. Brown to serve on the Police Officers Standards and Training program.
+2008 to present President Rev. Jethroe Moore II is the co-founder of the Black Leadership Kitchen Cabinet (BLKC), co-founder of the Beloved Community, sustained the Youth Leadership Forum program and appointed by Gov. Brown to serve on the Police Officers Standards and Training program.